 Monitoring employees personal data at work

-A recent piece of legislation which came into force on the 31st of July, 2018 sets out specific conditions for certain categories relating to the personal data of employees.
-These special rules concern cases when employers use monitoring systems by electronic communication and/or means of video surveillance at work.
+New legislation came into force on 31 July 2018 that sets out specific conditions for certain categories of personal data of employees.
+These special rules are aimed at situations where employers use electronic monitoring systems and/or video surveillance of employees at work.

-As per Article 5 of Law no. 190/2018 on the implementation of Regulation (EU) 2016/679 from the European Parliament and from the Council of the 27th of April, 2016 on the protection of natural persons with regard to processing personal data and on free movement of such data and repealing Directive 95/46/EC (General Data Protection Regulation), for the lawful processing of personal data of employees in the above-mentioned cases the following cumulative conditions must be met:
+Article 5 of Law no. 190/2018 deals with the implementation of EU Regulation 2016/679 (repealing Directive 95/46/EC) on the protection of natural persons with regard to the processing of personal data and on the free movement of such data.

-3. c) the employer has consulted with the trade union or (depending on the case) with employees’ representatives, before introducing monitoring systems.
-The Employer’s obligation is to consult trade union/employees’ representatives in respect to the proposed monitoring rules, without requiring the approval of the trade union/employees’ representatives.
-It is recommended that the exchange of views between employer and trade union/employees’ representatives, be documented.
-For example, a written invitation to consultations should be issued and minutes of the meetings should also be recorded in writing.
-This is to ensure transparency for employees in regards to the introduction of monitoring systems by the employer.
-These recommendations are set out in Opinion no. 2/2017 by the European Data Protection Board on the processing of personal data at work.
+3. the employer must have consulted either with the trade union or with employees’ representatives, before introducing monitoring systems.
+The employer must consult in respect of the proposed monitoring rules, but does not need the approval of the trade union/employees’ representatives.
+It is recommended that the exchange of views between them should be documented.
+For example, a written invitation to consultations should be issued and written minutes of the meetings should be made.
+This is to ensure transparency for employees regarding the introduction of monitoring systems.
+These recommendations are set out in Opinion no. 2/2017 of the European Data Protection Board on the processing of personal data at work.

-4. d) other less intrusive forms and methods of achieving the purpose pursued by the employer have proven inefficient in the past.
-Such monitoring methods may be used by the employer only after other less intrusive forms/methods have been implemented and these have proven inefficient.
-The employer should ensure that the supervision of employees by use of this monitoring process is based on a legitimate need aligned with the purpose pursued.
-Once such purpose ceases to exist, the measure must be terminated or replaced by another, less intrusive system;
+4. Any such monitoring methods may only be used by the employer after other less intrusive forms/methods have been implemented and have proven to be inefficient.
+The employer should ensure that the supervision of employees by use of this type of monitoring process is based on a legitimate need in accordance with the purpose pursued.
+Once such purpose ceases to exist, the measure must be terminated or replaced by another, less intrusive system; and

-5. e) the storage period of personal data is proportional to the processing purpose, but shall not exceed 30 days, except in situations expressly regulated by law or duly justified cases.
+5. the storage period of personal data must be proportional to the processing purpose, but must not exceed 30 days, except in situations expressly regulated by law or in duly justified cases.

-We strongly recommend revisiting the internal regulations/employers’ monitoring policies which are currently applicable to employees, in order to ensure compliance with the above principles.
+We strongly recommend that employers revisit their internal regulations and/or their monitoring policies to ensure they are in compliance with the above conditions.

-In case of failure to observe the above rules, the National Supervisory Authority for Personal Data Processing may issue a warning or even apply a fine amounting to a maximum of 20,000,000 Euros or an amount equal to 4% of the annual turnover (based on the previous year) whichever is higher.
+Failure to observe these new rules, may result in the National Supervisory Authority for Personal Data Processing issuing either a warning or a fine of up to either 20,000,000 Euros or 4% of the annual turnover of the company (based on the previous year’s turnover), whichever is the higher.